Chapter One: Gameplay

 The right answer is the wrong answer if it takes more than thirty seconds to look it up.
 When checking a rule isn't worth the effort, it's better to axe a stupid question than to get the stupid answer. |

-his hands, those minifigs will have all kinds of crazy battles and
+their hands, those minifigs will have all kinds of crazy battles and

-adventures, there'll be all the drama, death, and explosions you could
+adventures.
+There'll be all the drama, death, and explosions you could

-ever want, and the whole time that kid won't have to crack open a rulebook even once.
-How is it that he's so much smarter than we are?
+ever want, and the whole time those kids won't have to crack open a rulebook even once.

 The answer is that most of us have had a lot more years of schooling